Settling the Score with Mr. Zoldan

 Green light.

-Zoldan reached into his breast pocket and pulled out a folded document.
-Slow.
-Deliberate.
+Zoldan reached into his breast pocket and pulled out a folded document, in a slow deliberate movement.
 He placed it on the table between us and slid it toward me.

 “Can you explain this to me?”

-And in that moment, if the human heart had strings, they all snapped at once.
+In that moment, if the human heart was held in place with strings, they would snap at once.

-The page in my hands was a printout.
-An email.
-My email.
+The page in my hands was a printout of an email.
+MY email.

 “To settle the score with dear Mr. Zoldan.”

 I forced myself to read it again, slower this time.
 I needed the seconds.
 Needed something to hold onto while the ground disappeared beneath me.
 Alright.
 This is it.
 Worst case.
 You’re done here.
-Find another job.
-Pay the fifty thousand.
+Go find another job.
+Pay the damn fifty thousand.
 From the wedding fund, sure, but money comes back.
 You survive.
 You...

 “Can you explain that?”